TanguyMrtn/Twitter-tweets-to-ElasticSearch/README.md

 Twitter stream : tweepy

-In "Twitter Dashboard" you can see some visualisation on Tweets (Kibana)
+In "Dashboard Twitter" you can see some visualisation on Tweets (Kibana)

 As this project is for course purpose at Polytech Annecy-Chambéry (FRANCE), IDU (IT) formation, the comments are in French.